erwinwahyura/crabkeibo/README.md

 # crabkeibo
-its a kakeibo apps building with rust
+its a kakeibo apps a personal financial note building with rust

 # Structure